 Papaya seeds are edible but have pungent, peppery, and bitter taste.
 These seeds are small in size but are full of medicinal properties.
 In fact they are more potent as medicine compared to the fruit pulp.
 Papaya seeds are useful in expelling intestinal parasites naturally.

 Papaya seeds have antibacterial, antifungal activities and are effective against E.coli, Salmonella and Staphylococcus infections.
 These are cost effective remedy to cure intestinal worms.
-Papaya seeds are also good for kidney and liver.
-These help to protect kidney and detoxify liver.
+Papaya seeds are also good for kidney and the liver.
+These help to protect kidney and detoxify the liver.

 Papaya seeds can be eaten fresh, as sprout or air dried.
 Air dried papaya seeds can be used to prepare tea or grinded to add on dishes to make them easily digestible.

 Papaya seeds contain glucosinolates, Benzyl isothiocynate, papain, caricin and papaya oil.
-Benzyl isothiocynate, which is the chief anthelmintic agent of papaya seeds is scientifically proven against action on parasitic worm.
+Benzyl isothiocynate, which is the chief anthelmintic agent of papaya seeds are scientifically proven against action on parasitic worm.
 The phytoprinciple benzyl isothiocyanate acts by inhibiting energy metabolism and affecting motor activity of the parasites.
 The seeds are rich in powerful protein-digesting enzymes that can dissolve the outer layers of tapeworms, pinworms, roundworms, amoebas etc. Also presence of caricin in seeds give it effectiveness in expelling roundworms.
 For deworming either raw-fresh or air-dried/shade dried seeds powder can be used.